flowxo/flowxo-sdk/README.md

 ## Integration Test Documentation

 Integration test documentation is very important.
-Without it we cannot verify the stability or correct operation of your service.
+Without it we cannot verify that your service works as expected.

-[Here is an example](https://github.com/flowxo/flowxo-services-google-sheets-example/blob/master/lib/methods/get_row/readme.md) of the standard that we require.
+[Here is an example](https://github.com/flowxo/flowxo-services-trello-example#integration-tests) of how to document your integration tests in the `README.md` file.

-Integration test documentation should leverage other methods in your service.
-For instance, if you are testing a trigger called new_customer:

-* run the trigger 'new_customer' with grunt run to populate the poller cache
-* run the action 'add_customer' to add a new customer
-* re-run the trigger 'new_customer' to confirm that you see the new customer returned.

 ## Testing Pollers

 The first time an integration test is run for a poller, you'll see no data returned from the service.
-This is due to the way that pollers work: the first time the API is hit, the pollcache is filled with all existing data from the service.
+This is due to the way that pollers work.
+The first time the API is hit, the poll cache is filled with all existing data from the service.

-To simulate a poller finding new data, you will therefore need to:
+To simulate a poller finding new data, you will need to:

 - Run a poller method.
 - Run a 'create data' method, or manually create new data in the service.
 - Run the poller method again.

-The pollcache is stored in memory, one per method.
-This has the following implications:

-- If you end a `grunt run`, the pollcache will be cleared.
-- Poller methods will use their own individual caches, meaning that you need to run each poller method once to initialise its pollcache.

-For example, imagine you have a method called `new_data` that you want to test.
-Follow this process to receive new data:

-- Begin by running `grunt run`.
-- Select the `new_data` method.
-No output will be displayed in the console, because the poller has now been populated with the initial set of data.
-- The command prompt will be asking you if you want to run another method.
-Choose `Y`.
-- By running a 'create data' method, or by manually creating data in the third party service, add some new data that can be retrieved by the `new_data` method.
-- Run the `new_data` method again.
-- You should now see the data that you recently added.
-The poller has recognised the new data as `new` since the initial cache was populated.
+The poll cache is stored in memory for the duration of the `grunt run --record` or `grunt run --replay` session.
+As soon as you exit `grunt run`, the poll cache is lost.

 # Recipes